Previous Topic

 2. are invested in New Zealand, in New Zealand currency; and

-3. are invested in either one or more of the following assets classes:
+3. To be considered an acceptable investment under the Balanced Category, funds must be invested in either one or more of the following assets classes:

 1. is determined at the time the investment is made; and

-2. must continue to meet the requirements to be an acceptable investment during the 48-month investment period (except where these instructions provide otherwise).
+2. must continue to meet the requirements to be an acceptable investment during the investment period (except where these instructions provide otherwise) of:

-Note: When an investment no longer meets the requirements of acceptable investments, the principal applicant must invest into another acceptable investment as set out in BN9.5, except where BN7.10.1(c), BN7.10.10(d) and BN7.10.15(d) applies.
+- When an investment no longer meets the requirements of acceptable investments, the principal applicant must invest into another acceptable investment as set out in BN9.5, except where BN7.10.10(d) and BN7.10.15(d) applies.

-3. The investment value is determined at the time it is made, except where BN6.15(c) applies, inclusive of investment fees (such as management fees), brokerage fees and transaction fees charged on the funds invested.
+5. The investment value is determined at the time it is made, except where BN6.15(b) applies, inclusive of investment fees (such as management fees), brokerage fees and transaction fees charged on the funds invested.

 Note: Investment fees do not include legal or advisory costs outside of the investment.